wp-plugins/nextgen-facebook/README.md

 <h4>Professional Support</h4>

 <p>NGFB support and development is on-going.
-You can review the <a href="http://faq.ngfb.surniaulula.com/">FAQ</a> and <a href="http://notes.ngfb.surniaulula.com/">Notes</a> pages for additional setup information.
-If you have any suggestions or comments, post them to the <a href="https://wordpress.org/support/plugin/nextgen-facebook">WordPress support forum</a> or the <a href="http://support.ngfb.surniaulula.com/">Pro version support website</a>.</p>
+You can review the <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/">FAQ</a> and <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/">Notes</a> pages for additional setup information.
+If you have any suggestions or comments, post them to the <a href="https://wordpress.org/support/plugin/nextgen-facebook">WordPress support forum</a> or the <a href="http://nextgen-facebook.support.surniaulula.com/">Pro version support website</a>.</p>

-<p><strong>We do not require WordPress admin access to support the plugin</strong> &mdash; All support is provided from the front-end using HTML debugging information within the webpage (see the <em>Add Hidden Debug Messages</em> option on the NGFB Advanced settings page).</p>

 <p>Follow Surnia Ulula on <a href="https://plus.google.com/+SurniaUlula/?rel=author">Google+</a>, <a href="https://www.facebook.com/SurniaUlulaCom">Facebook</a>, <a href="https://twitter.com/surniaululacom">Twitter</a>, and <a href="http://www.youtube.com/user/SurniaUlulaCom">YouTube</a>.</p>